brunilda-sa/multilabel_classification/README.md

 # Multi-label classification for Satellite Images

+## Introduction
 This project is about labeling satellite images chips with various atmospheric conditions and rare land cover/land use phenomena.
-This images are segments of a larger image of the Amazon Rainforest
+This images are segments of a larger image of the Amazon Rainforest.
+Each satellite images contains multiple local features and these set of features could form a hierarchy relationship.
+For example, a cloudy label is classified further into the type of cloud such as partial cloudy or dense cloud.
+The hierarchical labelling may pose another challenge when we develop a classification model.
+### Labels description
+- Each image can have multiple labels
+- There are 17 possible tags: agriculture, artisinal_mine, bare_ground, blooming, blow_down, clear, cloudy, conventional_mine, cultivation, habitation, haze, partly_cloudy, primary, road, selective_logging, slash_burn, water

-## Data source and description
+### Data source and description

 The dataset contains the list of labels and satellite images.
 Images have four bands of data: red, green, blue, and near infrared
 The data comes from Planet (https://www.planet.com/) and its Brazilian partner SCCON (https://www.sccon.com.br/)